The Effect of Music on Memory

 The project addresses a perennial argument between parents and children: is it OK to listen to music while you are studying?

-To test whether or not listening to music has an effect on the ability of a person to concentrate on a simple task.
+To test the effect of music on memory and whether or not listening to music affects the ability of a person to concentrate on a simple task.

 Materials and Equipment / Ingredients